 Montessori classroom materials are designed for children to learn through seeing, touching, hearing, feeling and moving.
 The classrooms consist of multiple age groups and older children are encouraged to teach younger students.
 Classrooms typically look more like a home than a traditional school.

-In my Montessori program the multi-age children work together in the same classroom; so older kids have the opportunity to teach to little ones and also serve as a model for them.
+Montessori program the multi-age children work together in the same classroom; so older kids have the opportunity to teach to little ones and also serve as a model for them.

 Practical-Life Sensorial Basic American sign Language